Lisfranc Joint Injury

 - Your healthcare provider can diagnose your injury with a medical history, a physical exam, and the use of imaging tests.

-- If your injury is mild, you might only need treatment with casts and pain medicines.
+- If your injury is mild, you might only need treatment with casts or boots and pain medicines.

 - If your injury is more severe, you will probably need surgery.